BBVA Provincial

-BBVA Provincial (BVC: BPV) (formerly BBVA Banco Provincial) is a financial institution in Venezuela.
+BBVA Provincial, formerly BBVA Banco Provincial, is a financial institution in Venezuela.

 History

 Founded on October 15, 1953, in Caracas, Venezuela, as Banco Provincial with a capital of Bs.
 15,000,000.
 In November 1996, Banco Provincial became the first universal bank in Venezuela by expanding its business objectives to include activities of specialized banking.

-In 1997, Spain’s Banco Bilbao Vizcaya (now Banco Bilbao Vizcaya Argentaria) acquired the majority of shares as a strategy of expansion into Latin America.
-BBVA's entry in Venezuela coincided with Hugo Chávez' presidential election.
+In 1997, Spain's Banco Bilbao Vizcaya (now Banco Bilbao Vizcaya Argentaria) acquired the majority of shares as a strategy of expansion into Latin America.
+BBVA's entry in Venezuela coincided with Hugo Chávez's presidential election.

-Once Nicolás Maduro came to power in Venezuela, the bank's benefits dropped from 369 million euros in 2013 to -13 million euros in 2017.
-While Banco Santander shut its Venezuelan operations in 2009, BBVA chose to maintain theirs despite the economic crisis.
+Once Nicolás Maduro came to power in Venezuela, the bank's benefits dropped from 369 million in 2013 to −13 million in 2017.
+While Banco Santander exited Venezuela in 2009, BBVA chose to maintain theirs despite the economic crisis.